On compact K\"ahler manifold with strongly pseudo-effective tangent bundle

 \section{Introduction}

-The compact Riemann surfaces which are not of general type are those which are of semi-positive curvature.
-In higher dimensions, the situation is much more subtle, and it has been studied in various possible generalizations (e.g., when the manifold is projective or compact K\"ahler, or with the positivity assumption on the whole tangent bundle or only on the anticanonical line bundle).
+The compact Riemann surfaces that are not of general type are those of semi-positive curvature.
+In higher dimensions, the situation is much more subtle, and it has been studied in various possible generalisations (e.g., when the manifold is projective or compact K\"ahler, or with the positivity assumption on the whole tangent bundle or only on the anticanonical line bundle).
 This kind of problem has been studied by many authors and in many works, cf. \cite{Mori79},\cite{SY80}, \cite{Mok88}, \cite{CP91}, \cite{DPS93}, \cite{DPS94}, \cite{CH17}, \cite{CH19},\cite{Cao19}, \cite{CCM} among others.

 This note is a continuation of the work of \cite{Wu20}.
 The general setting of this paper is the following.
 Let $(X, \omega)$ be a compact K\"ahler manifold, and we study the manifolds with strongly psef tangent bundle and properties of strongly psef vector bundle.
 The definition of strongly psef vector bundle over $X$ is introduced in \cite{BDPP}. \stateparagraph {\bf Definition A.} {\it Let $(X, \omega)$ be a compact K\"ahler manifold and $E$ a holomorphic vector bundle on $X$.
 Then $E$ is said to be strongly pseudo-effective (strongly psef for short) if the line bundle $\cO_{\P(E)}(1)$ is pseudo-effective on the projectivized bundle $\P(E)$ of hyperplanes of $E$, i.e.\ if for every $\varepsilon>0$ there exists a singular metric $h_\varepsilon$ with analytic singularities on $\cO_{\P(E)}(1)$ and a curvature current $i \Theta(h_\varepsilon) \geq - \varepsilon \pi^* \omega$, and if the projection $\pi(\Sing(h_\varepsilon))$ of the singular set of~$h_\varepsilon$ is not equal to~$X$. }